hklcf/Adhell3/README.md

 This can be useful to check whether particular domain is in the list.<br/>
 The list contains of unique domains.

-- Retain data across installations<br/>
-Adhell is usually generated with a unique package name.
-For the users that don't build Adhell with Android Studio, they cannot use the same package name.
-This means that they need to reinstall Adhell every times there is a new version and on every installation, they need to input the same data again and again. <br/>
-With this feature, there is no need to export or import functionality again.
-The data will be kept on internal storage and by next installation, the same data will be used.

 - Backup and restore database<br/>
 Backup the content of the database on internal storage so that later it can be used to restore the database if the database is somehow damage.